 Spiked Raspberry Lemonade Cocktail

-What I love about this Spike Raspberry Lemonade Cocktail is the combination of flavors.
-You have the almondy goodness of Amaretto, the warm flavors of whiskey and the pop of fruity sour from the raspberry lemonade.
+What I love about this Spiked Raspberry Lemonade Cocktail is the combination of flavors.
+You have the almondy goodness of Amaretto, the warm flavors of whiskey, and the pop of fruity sour from the raspberry lemonade.
 Just a touch of Sprite adds a bit of fizz and there you have it, a great adult beverage to enjoy out on the deck on hot summer evenings.

 I told you this cocktail was easy!
 Adding to the ease of this recipe, I used store-bought lemonade, if you prefer freshly squeezed made in your kitchen lemonade, it will be equally as wonderful.
 I like to enjoy this cocktail over ice and of course, the garnish isn’t completely necessary but it sure looks impressive if you plan on serving this to guests.
 By the way, you can easily increase the amounts of this drink to make a pitcher, trust me it’ll disappear quickly!

 You may be wondering what kind of alcohol can be mixed with lemonade?
 Let me assure you there’s a large variety to choose from, such as: